Theodosius II: Wars with the Huns, Vandals, and Persians

-The situation between the Romans and the Sassanids deteriorated in 420 due to the Persian persecution of Christians, and the Eastern empire declared war against the Sassanids (421–422); the war ended in an indecisive stalemate, when the Romans were forced to accept peace as the Huns menaced Constantinople.
+The situation between the Romans and the Sassanids deteriorated in 420 due to the Persian persecution of Christians, and the Eastern empire declared war against the Sasanian empire (421–422); the war ended in an indecisive stalemate, when the Romans were forced to accept peace as the Huns menaced Constantinople.
 Peace was arranged in 422 without changes to the status quo.
 The later wars of Theodosius were generally less successful.

 The Eastern Empire was plagued by raids by the Huns.
 Early in Theodosius II's reign Romans used internal Hun discord to overcome Uldin's invasion of the Balkans.
 The Romans strengthened their fortifications and in 424 agreed to pay 350 pounds of gold to encourage the Huns to remain at peace with the Romans.
-In 433 with the rise of Attila and Bleda to unify the Huns, the payment was doubled to 700 pounds.
+In 439 with the rise of Attila and Bleda to unify the Huns, the payment was doubled to 700 pounds.

 Theodosius became engaged with the affairs of the West after installing Valentinian III as his Western counterpart.
-When Roman Africa fell to the Vandals in 439, both Eastern and Western Emperors sent forces to Sicily, intending to launch an attack on the Vandals at Carthage, but this project failed.
-Seeing the borders without significant forces, the Huns and Sassanid Persia both attacked and the expeditionary force had to be recalled.
-During 443 two Roman armies were defeated and destroyed by the Huns.
-Anatolius negotiated a peace agreement; the Huns withdrew in exchange for humiliating concessions, including an annual tribute of 2,100 Roman pounds (c.
-687 kg) of gold.
-In 447 the Huns went through the Balkans, destroying among others the city of Serdica (Sofia) and reaching Athyra (Büyükçekmece) on the outskirts of Constantinople.
+When Roman Africa fell to the Vandals in 439, Theodosius sent forces to Sicily, intending to launch an attack on the Vandals at Carthage.
+In 441 seeing the borders without significant forces, the Huns attacked the Balkans, pushing as far as Naissus (Niš) and Serdica (Sofia) and sacking nearly all the major cities on the middle Danube.
+This led to the expeditionary force in Sicily being recalled in 442.
+In 447 Huns defeated the Roman armies in Utus and Chersonese, and went through the Balkans, destroying among others the city of Serdica and reaching Athyra (Büyükçekmece) on the outskirts of Constantinople.
+In 443 or 447, Anatolius negotiated a peace agreement; the Huns withdrew in exchange for humiliating concessions, including an annual tribute of 2,100 Roman pounds (c.
+687 kg) of gold and an additional payment of 6,000 pounds.
 In 449, an Eastern Roman attempt to assassinate Attila failed, however the relations between the two did not deteriorate further.